 So you want to try to cover as many keywords as possible.
 So for example, if someone was looking for some easy cleaning hacks, I may use the word “Effortless” on the pin image, “easy” in the title section, and “simple” in the description section.

-I hope these tips help you write the best pin titles possible.
+I hope these tips help you write the best Pinterest pin titles possible to help get more clicks.
 But if you still think you need help with your pin titles, check out this very affordable, and super helpful mini book:

 I love and highly recommend this 20 page guide to writing better headlines.
 You can implement the tips right away and there are some truly helpful hacks you likely haven’t thought of yet.